How to Build a 2D and 3D Aerial Multispectral Map?

 Multispectral maps go beyond human vision, capturing data across various electromagnetic wavelengths, providing detailed insights into Earth's surface.

-What are multispectral maps and why are so valuable
+What are 2D and 3D multispectral maps, and why are they so valuable?

 Prior efforts, limitations and evolution in photogrammetry & remote sensing

 The field of photogrammetry and remote sensing has long been instrumental in mapping and analyzing the Earth’s surface.
 Traditional methods predominantly relied on direct photographic techniques and basic satellite imagery to gather spatial information.
-While these methods have provided foundational data for various applications, they exhibit significant limitations when it comes to capturing the nuanced details required for comprehensive environmental analysis.
+Existing methods laid the groundwork for environmental applications, but they struggle to capture the intricate details needed for in-depth analysis.
+This hinders our ability to fully understand complex environmental issues.

 Advancements in Methodologies: SfM and MVS